Architkumar29082001/LHD-DAY1/README.md

 Payal Singh

 Project Description
-Groovy is a GUI based Music player which help you to access the song stored in you device and alow you to play any random song from it.
+Groovy is a GUI based Music player which help you to access the song stored in you device and allow you to play any random song from it.
 The project is made with help of Python.